 |---|---|---|---|

-The problem: even when transcripts exist, they are often locked in the platform, low quality, lack timestamps, or cannot be exported for study purposes.
+The catch: even when transcripts exist, they're often locked in the platform, low quality, missing timestamps, or unexportable.

 How to Transcribe Udemy Videos

-Udemy instructors control whether their courses include captions.
-Many courses, especially older or non-English courses, lack transcripts entirely.
+Udemy instructors decide if their courses have captions.
+Many courses, especially older or non-English ones, don't.

 Method 1: Screen Record + VidNotes (Recommended)